jeffhammond/mukautuva/README.md

 - Group: all OK.
 - Initialization: see below.
 - IO: all OK.
-- P2P: 61/66 passing.
-Failures related to Fortran handles and generalized requests.
+- P2P: mostly OK.
+Failures related to Fortran handles (maybe).
 - RMA: all OK.
 - Topology: all OK.

 ## Known Issues

-- Generakized requests need to be implemented.
-See the issue for details.
 - Spawn is not supported.
-Simple cases would work, but the shared-library lookup situation is more complicated with Spawn on multiple nodes.
+Simple cases will work, but the shared-library lookup situation is more complicated with Spawn on multiple nodes.
 - Most of the things that are supposed to work before MPI_Init don’t, because I need to reorganize all the `dlsym` stuff to make that work.
 - Sessions are not supported because they are a more complicated version of the "before init" problem.
 - Fortran interoperability features (handle conversion) are ignored.
 These will be implemented in conjunction with [VAPAA](https://github.com/jeffhammond/vapaa) at some point.